 That is the Participant's Choice cars would be alongside or back to back to the Concours cars.
-In this way the genlots of the Clock Tower.
+In this way the general public who may stop to look and even other Triumph owners get to see the same models in the same area.

+So after some brainstorming by ISOA "worker bees", a plan was created to place all the cars in two parking lots of the Clock Tower.
 Workers and drivers alike were receptive to the idea with only a few minor inconveniences of having to move cars from one place to another.
 And sometimes figuring out where a car belonged.

-So after some brainstorming by ISOA "worker bees", a plan was created to place all the cars in two parking